-With advances in technology and changing consumer behavior, marketing has evolved from TV ads to social media campaigns.
-Marketing can be broadly classified into two types: traditional marketing and digital marketing.
-Traditional marketing uses conventional channels like newspapers, radio, and television, while digital marketing uses search engines, social media platforms, and emails to promote products and services and connect with customers.
+With advances in technology and changing consumer behavior, marketing has evolved by adding digital channels such as social media alongside traditional platforms like TV.
+Marketers classify marketing into two types: traditional marketing and digital marketing.
+Traditional marketing uses conventional channels like newspapers, radio, and television.
+Digital marketing uses search engines, social media platforms, and emails to promote products and connect with customers.

 Traditional Marketing vs Digital Marketing: Quick Comparison

 Which is better, traditional marketing or digital marketing?
 Each has its own strengths and different approaches to promoting products and services.
-To understand the key differences between traditional marketing and digital marketing, here is a quick comparison table summarizing their features.
+To understand the key differences between traditional marketing and digital marketing, consider the following comparison table, which summarizes their key features.

 Difference Between Traditional Marketing and Digital Marketing